Black icons in LC 8 DP 14

 about anything can always have exactly what they want.

-For example, I've grown very fond of Ubuntu's Unity desktop environment, but
+For example, I've grown very fond of Ubuntu's Unity desktop environment,

-So rather than require other people to design the LC menu bar to look how I
+So rather than require other people to design the LC menu bar to look

-else is still free to enjoy anything they like:
+while everyone else is still free to enjoy anything they like: